Monday, July 25, 2011

 It's hard to say why exactly Sora is so appealing as a hero, but he really is.
 He just fits the bill in a simple, nice way.
 He's focused on his goals, but never to the point that he's not willing to take the time to help others with their problems and defend what's right.
 He rallies his friends, encouraging them and bringing them together as a force for goodness, and he never gives up on anyone.
 His simplistic good nature may sometimes seem unrealistic, but overall, he's an enjoyable hero that you can rely on to do the right thing and stand strong for his friends.

-If I ever get around to playing the PSP rerelease of SMTP3, doubtless this spot will be shared between Minato and the female protagonist introduced in said remake, but for now, it's just Minato.
-Minato is a silent protagonist, which doesn't usually lend itself to a great character, but it's been said that actions speak louder than words, and it's never been truer than with him.
-Minato is the greatest of friends, the kind that can change the life of anyone who knows him for the better.
-Classmates, teammates, people both old and young...anyone who befriends him and spends time with him will find themselves by the end of it happier, truer to themselves, and able to face their future with a clear heart and strong self-identity.
-And as he helps others, he grows as a person himself, gaining insight into the truths of human nature and giving himself the power to succeed and protect his world from this greater understanding.
-And when it comes down to the final battle, an impossible fight against doomsday called by the despair of all those unable to find a reason to exist as Minato has helped others to do, he's willing to make the ultimate sacrifice, to protect humanity from itself and give people more time to find themselves before they bring their doom on themselves in their lesser understanding.
+Although the Persona Q subseries finally allows us to hear them speak and get to know their personalities, Makoto and Kotone are silent protagonists, which doesn't usually lend itself to a great character, but it's been said that actions speak louder than words, and it's never been truer than with them.
+The protagonist of SMTP3 is the greatest of friends, the kind that can change the life of anyone who knows him or her for the better.
+Classmates, teammates, people both old and young...anyone who befriends this kid and spends time with him/her will find themselves by the end of it happier, truer to themselves, and able to face their future with a clear heart and strong self-identity.
+And as he/she helps others, our hero(ine) grows as a person him/herself, gaining insight into the truths of human nature and gaining the power to succeed and protect the world thanks to this greater understanding.
+And when it comes down to the final battle, an impossible fight against doomsday called by the despair of all those unable to find a reason to exist as Makoto/Kotone has helped others to do, (s)he's willing to make the ultimate sacrifice, to protect humanity from itself and give people more time to find themselves before they bring their doom on themselves in their lesser understanding.
+The protagonist of Persona 3 is put forth as a messiah, and even if it's heavy-handed, it checks out--Makoto and Kotone have truly found a higher level of being through the ultimate wisdom of human connection, and are meant to be the shepherd who will guide the rest of humanity to joint them in this enlightenment.

 You know, it's not that compromised heroes can't be intriguing and excellent with their depth and struggles to overcome their own inner demons.
 You can get some really excellent characters this way, and I must admit that the top 2 of this list are going to be heroes who struggle with their own convictions and issues.
 It just tends to produce a better character.